sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 How do I migrate my API integration with Legacy Newsletter to Marketing Campagins?
 {% endanchor %}

 Please refer to our [API comparison]({{root_url}}/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Side_by_Side_Comparisons/api_comparison.html) to see how the Legacy Newsletter API maps to the Marketing Campaigns API.
-For help with migrating your content, recipients, unsubscribes, and statistics from the Legacy Newsletter to Marketing Campaigns using the API, please refer to our [Legacy Newsletter to Marketing Campaigns API Migration Guide]({{root_url}}/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/api_migration.html).
+For help with migrating your content and recipients from the Legacy Newsletter to Marketing Campaigns using the API, please refer to our [Legacy Newsletter to Marketing Campaigns API Migration Guide]({{root_url}}/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/api_migration.html).

 {% anchor h2 %}
 Contact Management